 Some of the conditions we look for are:

-- Evidence of roof leaks or damaged/missing shingles, vegetation in gutter
+- Evidence of roof leaks or damaged/missing shingles, vegetation in the gutter

 - Evidence of window leaks or plumbing leaks